Last update on December 20, 2022

 While you shouldn’t dwell on these fears, it is normal to have them.

-During this time period, you can expect to experience emotions from one extreme to the other.
+During this period, you can expect to experience emotions from one extreme to the other.
 You may be sad one minute, inconsolable the next, and angry at him the next.

 This happened to me.